Solar-Powered GPS Trackers vs Battery-Powered

 Though advancements are being made in LiPo battery technology, these batteries still have a limited shelf life, a limited number of charge cycles, and they can be expensive.

-Depending on what features the solar-powered GPS tracker supports and how many times a day it is reporting, the LiPo battery may also have to be physically plugged into a power source to fully recharge, and typically, after 2-3 years of this cycle, the LiPo battery will need to be replaced completely.
-This is of course dependent on how often the device is reporting and how much power is required, but we see similar degradation in our smartphone batteries – a brand new phone holds its charge much longer through the day than a 2–3-year-old smartphone.
+Depending on what features the solar GPS tracker supports and how many times a day it is reporting, the LiPo battery may also have to be physically plugged into a power source to fully recharge, and typically, after 2-3 years of this cycle, the LiPo battery will need to be replaced completely.
+This is, of course, dependent on how often the device is reporting and how much power is required, but we see similar degradation in our smartphone batteries – a brand-new phone holds its charge much longer through the day than a 2–3-year-old smartphone.

 So the “limitless energy” we tend to associate with solar power is, actually, quite limited by the shelf life of the LiPo battery it requires to function.